Rajpratik71/eucalyptus-wiki/Scalable-Walrus-Tech-Preview-in-Eucalyptus-3.4.md

     euca-modify-property objectstorage.providerclient=s3

-You will not have to specify the RiakCS/S3 endpoint that you wish to use with Eucalyptus (you may configure a round robin DNS and specify a host name instead of an individual node IP).
+You will now have to specify the RiakCS/S3 endpoint that you wish to use with Eucalyptus (you may configure a round robin DNS and specify a host name instead of an individual node IP).
 For example,

     euca-modify-property objectstorage.s3provider.s3endpoint=riakcs-01.riakcs-cluster.myorg.com